 I’m surprised that so many European countries rank so poorly (the Netherlands, the Nordic Countries, Germany, and the UK) as from my own personal experiences, travelers from these places tend to be very friendly.
 Perhaps it has to do with the demographics of expats or that while travelers from these places are friendly, you’re treated as an outsider when living in these countries.

-This is a fascinating list.
 I admittedly know very little about expat families but I’m surprised to see the U.S., UK and Hong Kong rated so poorly.
-Not surprising that the Nordic countries rated so highly as they’re known for their education and government support systems.
+It isn’t surprising that the Nordic countries rated so highly though as they’re known for their education and government support systems.

 This is a helpful list to all of the single expats and nomads out there!
 No surprise to see Brazil and Colombia on top.